Anti-Choice Organizations in Niagara

-They have three locations: 263 Division Street in Welland, 226 Merritt Street in St. Catharines (housed in the “Youth Unlimited” building), and 4113 Drummond Rd. in Niagara Falls (housed in the “Perch for Women” building).
+They have three locations: 263 Division Street in Welland, 226 Merritt Street in St. Catharines (housed in the “Youth Unlimited” building), and 4099 Portage Road (also listed as 4113 Drummond Road) in Niagara Falls (housed in the “Perch for Women” building).
 They are affiliated with Insight Biblical Counselling, Unborn Images Welland, Youth Unlimited, and Perch for Women.
 They are a branch of the Niagara Life Centre.

 Niagara Life Centre is an anti-abortion, Christian Crisis Pregnancy Centre that also offers mental health counselling and other programming.
 The following are an extension of Niagara Life Centre: Clarity Pregnancy Options (formerly known as Elisha House), South Niagara Life Centre, and Grimsby Life Centre.
 While all these organizations have established their own boards of directors and registered as separate nonprofits after getting their start within the Niagara Life Centre, they all remain committed to the same goal of misinforming the public about abortion.